 William’s public engagement extends to his selection as international special panel correspondent for TV5 Monde & Télévision Suisse Romande’s 2012 U.S. Presidential Election coverage.
 Being a California native and 9th generation Pobladores City of Los Angeles founding family, William sits on the Board of several charitable & non-profit humanitarian foundations.
 As such, he continues to serve the wider community through his highly respected volunteer work mirroring the GCSP’s mission of advancing peace & international cooperation.

-Tobias Vestner leads GCSP’s Research and Policy Advice Department as well as the Security and Law Programme.
+Tobias Vestner is the Director of the Research and Policy Advice Department as well as the Head of the Security and Law Programme.
 He oversees and manages GCSP’s analysis and advice activities as well as researches and teaches on the intersection between security policy and international law.
 Tobias Vestner regularly advises governments, international organizations, and private firms on global security and legal issues.
 He has published several books and papers (see below) and provided insights to various media outlets, including the U.S. National Public Radio, NBC News, Neue Zürcher Zeitung, Le Temps, and RTS Geopolitis.

 Tobias Vestner has many years of experience in international law, international relations, and policymaking.
 He is an Honorary Senior Research Fellow at Exeter University, a Fellow at Supreme Headquarters Allied Powers Europe (NATO), and a Non-Resident Fellow at the United Nations Institute for Disarmament Research (UNIDIR).
 A former reserve member of the Swiss Special Forces Command, he serves as reserve Legal Advisor at the Swiss Armed Forces Staff.
-He is member of the Board of Directors of the International Society for Military Law and the Law of War (ISMLLW) and member of the International Institute of Humanitarian Law (IIHL).
+He is member of the Steering Committee of the Processes of International Negotiations Program (PIN), member of the Board of Directors of the International Society for Military Law and the Law of War (ISMLLW) and member of the International Institute of Humanitarian Law (IIHL).

 Before joining the GCSP, Tobias Vestner was Research Affiliate and Global Futures Fellow at Georgetown University.
 Prior to that, he was Policy Advisor at the Swiss State Secretariat for Economic Affairs, where he managed political processes with regard to the export of conventional weapons, and participated in the UN negotiations of the Arms Trade Treaty.
 Previously, while at the Law of Armed Conflict Section at the Swiss Federal Department of Defence, Civil Protection and Sports, he contributed to bilateral negotiations on military cooperation, and trained military officers in international humanitarian law.

-Tobias Vestner holds a Master of Science in Foreign Service from Georgetown University, a Master of Laws in International and European Law from the University of Geneva, and a Bachelor degree in Swiss law from the University of Lausanne.
+Tobias Vestner has submitted his PhD thesis at the Graduate Institute of International and Development Studies (IHEID) and holds a Master of Science in Foreign Service from Georgetown University, a Master of Laws in International and European Law from the University of Geneva, and a Bachelor degree in Swiss law from the University of Lausanne.
 Tobias Vestner has Swiss and German nationality, and is fluent in English, French, and German.

 - 'Ethical Dilemmas of the Global Defense Industry’, Oxford University Press, April 2023 (co-edited with Daniel Schoeni)